Things to do in the Isle of Man

 You absolutely cannot leave Laxey Beach without visiting The Shed.
 It’s the most adorable beachside cafe with views for days and a feel-good vibe that can lift even the darkest of moods.

-The Shed is my go-to whenever I’m feeling a little bit ‘meh’.
-Even during winter, I’ll wrap myself up in the blankets and hot water bottles provided, order something delicious and look out to sea.
+The Shed is our go-to whenever we are feeling a little bit ‘meh’.
+Even in winter, we’ll wrap ourselves up in the blankets and hot water bottles provided, order something delicious and look out to sea.

 It’s the best kind of therapy – Other than cake, of course, and they have plenty of that as well!